Correlation Between NXS and CHP

 Strong

 Compared to the overall equity markets, risk-adjusted returns on investments in NXS are ranked lower than 2 (%) of all global equities and portfolios over the last 90 days.
-In spite of rather unsteady basic indicators, NXS may actually be approaching a critical reversion point that can send shares even higher in June 2025.
+In spite of rather sound basic indicators, NXS is not utilizing all of its potentials.
+The latest stock price tumult, may contribute to shorter-term losses for the shareholders.

 CHP